-When you’re trying to conceive, there are some things you can control—like how often and on what days you have sex—but so much is out of your hands, especially if the process is taking longer than you want.
-So it’s easy to hang your hopes on a crazy-sounding long shot.
+When you’re trying to conceive, there are some things you can control—like how and how often you have sex—but so much is out of your hands, especially if the process is taking longer than you want.
+So it’s easy to hang your hopes on a crazy-sounding long shot, like superstitions and popular old wives’ tales.
 “Superstitions give you an illusion of control,” says Jean Twenge, PhD, author of The Impatient Woman’s Guide to Getting Pregnant.
-These are some of the fertility practices we’ve heard, and the truths behind them.
+But while there may not be much scientific evidence to back some of them up, the illusion is maybe just what you need.
+“There is the placebo effect, which can cause physiologic changes that may help the body achieve desired results—in this case, a pregnancy,” says Sara Twogood, MD, assistant professor of clinical obstetrics and gynecology at USC Keck School of Medicine in Los Angeles.
+These are some of the fun fertility practices we’ve heard about, and the truths behind them.

 Rub a Statue